sanishsuwal7/devPortfolio/content/blog/react-cheatsheet/index.md

 **What are the limitations of React?**

 - Heavy dependencies
-- It's not a siver bullet.
+- It's not a silver bullet.
 Some applications might benefit from using vanilla JS or a hybrid of both.
 Netflix uses vanilla JS for the front-page and react for the app after login.

 ## JSX

 **What is JSX?**

-- JSX is an extension of javascript that allows you to use the React.createElement functions by using a syntax similar to html.
+- JSX is an extension of javascript that allows you to use the `React.createElement` functions by using a syntax similar to html.
 It has to be transpiled by a preprocessor into regular javascript.

 **Can you write React without JSX?**